agiertli/service-lifecycle-mgmt/README.md

 all of these servers communicates with each other via REST API and must be set separately as that was the environment in which this application has been tested.

+Prerequisite for the whole installation is, that the git repository is cloned and you have changed the directory into installation/ folder.

 Setting up JVM 1 - jBPM Server
 -------------------------------
 - Place [jboss-eap.6.3.0.zip](http://www.jboss.org/download-manager/file/jboss-eap-6.3.0.GA.zip) into installation folder